OriginalPoptart/CREG/README.md

 Got ADC to work with Pi
 Found out it's too slow and are looking for speedups Either going to find a faster animator or use samples

+-2/4/20
+Converted to the church of C and forsaken the evil serpent, Python

+-3/3/20
+Went back to Python, switched to pyqtgraph, now have real time